-If you've been tasked with this wonderful opportunity, we hope these five steps to writing a motivational speech will help you draw massive crowds and start changing countless lives, one truth at a time.
+Who doesn't love a little pick me up or a dash of inspiration?
+When we're feeling low, a small bout of motivational medicine can be enough to lift someone up and out of their slump.
+If you've been tasked with this wonderful opportunity, we hope these five steps for how to write a motivational speech help you draw in the crowd and start changing lives, one truth at a time.

 Have you ever listened to someone deliver a speech and, although they were quite affable, wondered, "What in the world are they even talking about?"
 It might've felt disjointed or like they were moving all over the map.
 The problem there is that they probably weren't super clear themselves about the message they wanted to deliver.
 So, the first step for writing a motivational speech is to have a clear and concise message.

 Of all the components of a speech, your opening lines are the most important.
 A good hook is absolutely crucial to your success.
-You may be likable; you may have great energy; but if you don't say something to perk up the ears in the crowd, you'll have lost them even before you've begun.
+You may be likable.
+You may have great energy.
+But if you don't say something to perk up the ears in the crowd, you'll have lost them even before you've begun.

-Consider these Narrative Essay Examples.
+Consider these narrative essay examples.
 Although they're intended for the written word, you can see how one moving snippet is enough to move an entire audience.

 If you consider the word "motivate," it implies action of some sort.
 This means your motivational speech can't be self-focused.
 Rather, you have to be the driving force that motivates the audience to some sort of action.
 Consider your speech as a two-way street.
 Ask rhetorical questions when possible.

-For more on this, check out these Tips on Speech Writing.
-They'll help you tamp down any anxieties you may be having and organize a compelling speech.
+As an added bonus, keeping the focus on them (and not on you) will help keep your nervousness at bay.
+For more on this, check out these tips on speech writing.
+They'll help you stamp down any anxieties you may be having and organize a compelling speech.

 A motivational speech is a persuasive speech.
 You want to foster some type of positive change.
-To help you along, check out these Steps for Writing a Persuasive Speech.
+To help you along, check out these steps for writing a persuasive speech.
 They'll help you pull all your thoughts together into a cohesive, yet compelling, train of thought.